 Caltech's WAVE program was designed to promote diversity within STEM and activities and strives to ensure that differing cultural, ethnic, social, geographic, and economic perspectives are represented.
 The program is extended, but not limited, to underrepresented minorities, women, first-generation college students, geographically underrepresented students, educationally or financially disadvantaged students, and students with disabilities.
 Please visit the WAVE webpage for full details, application requirements and timelines.

-Learn more about our current and previous KNI SURF-the-WAVE cohorts!
+Learn more about our previous KNI SURF-the-WAVE cohorts!